braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/custom_data/custom_events/nested_objects.md

 ### Does using nested objects consume additional data points?

 There is no change in how we charge data points as a result of adding this capability.
-Segmenting based on nested objects uses Segment Extensions, which does not incur additional data point usage.
+Segmenting based on nested objects uses Segment Extensions, which doesn't incur additional data point usage.

 ### How much nested data can be sent?